blenderous/blenderous.github.io/cv.md

 - Comfortable with `jQuery`
 - Familiar with Bootstrap javascript components and other plugins for making simple interactive elements on web pages
-- Working with `Angular js` to make DOM manipulations, interactive elements and to have modular front end code
+- Knowhow of `Angular js` to make DOM manipulations, interactive elements and to have modular front end code

 ### CSS (level: medium to advanced)